ldakhoa/GistHub/CONTRIBUTING.md

 ## Add new Module

+GistHub is modular via SPM (Swift Package Manager).
+This means that the app is divided into smaller modules or packages that can be developed and tested independently.
+Here's how you can add a new module to GistHub:

-1. Create the new module by `swift Packages/PackageGenerator.swift <Package Name>`
+1. Create the new module by `sh Scripts/generate_package.sh <Package Name>`.
+Replace <Package Name> with the name of your new package.
+For example, sh Scripts/generate_package.sh MyNewPackage.
-2. Drag new module to `GistHub.xcodeproj`
+2. Drag the new module to `GistHub.xcodeproj` to add it to the Xcode project.

 ## Resolve all Modules

+After adding a new module and its dependencies, you need to resolve all the modules to update their dependencies and ensure that they can be built.
+To do this, run the following command in the terminal:

 ```bash
 cd GistHub/